- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Carter loves to swim, bicycle, play the violin, brew beers from local supplies, read, and fly fish.
 He purchased Central Animal Hospital in April of 2002.
 He lives in Petaluma with his wife Jennifer and his twins, Lillian and MaryBeth.
-The Carter's also share their home with Mylo the cat, as well as dogs Elsie (aka: Chiweenie) and Sadie.
+The Carter's also share their home with Mylo the cat and their dog Elsie.

 Dr. Helms grew up in San Diego, and then spent 11 years in Davis, receiving his Bachelor's Degree in 2004 and DVM in 2010.
 In 2003, he received All American honors while racing for UC Davis, placing fourth in the 3000 meter Steeplechase at the 2003 NCAA National Championships.
 He currently races off road triathlon and cross country mountain bike races.
 His first 4 years in the profession were spent in Mendocino County, practicing all aspects of Veterinary Medicine due to the rural nature of the area.
 In his spare time, he enjoys fishing with his son and any outdoor activity with his family.
 Dr. Helms professional interest lies in surgery, specifically Orthopedics.
-Dr. Helms lives in Santa Rosa with his wife Jessica and their two sons, Jackson and Ryder.
+Dr. Helms lives in Santa Rosa with his wife Jessica and their three children, Jackson, Ryder and Maeanna.

 Dr. Long grew up and attended veterinary school in Pennsylvania.
 He then met his wife, moved to Sonoma County and settled in, raising 2 sons as well as buying and building his practice of 38 years in Forestville.
 Since selling his practice in 2007, Dr. Long has enjoyed "semi-retirement", continuing to provide patient care for his wholistic patients 2-3 days a week in various practices around the county and spending quality time with his family.